DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-07-13-The-Unread-Physician.md

 **From the Panchatantra to the Examination Syllabus — What Indian Medicine Lost When It Stopped Reading**

 **Dr. Aakash Kembhavi** BAMS, MD (Ayu-Shalya), PGDMLS, MS (Counseling & Psychotherapy) Director, Astanga Wellness Pvt.
-Ltd. | PhD Guide, RGUHS | Chief Editor, International Journal of Ayurveda
+Ltd. | Chief Editor, International Journal of Ayurveda

 *Correspondence:* drkembhavi@live.com